TandoorRecipes/recipes/README.md

 ##### Import Recipes
 All files found by the sync can be found under `Manage Data >> Import recipes`.
 There you can either import all at once without modifying them or import one by one, adding tags while importing.
 ##### Batch Edit
-If you have many untagged recipes you may want to edit them all at once.
-For this go to `Storage Data >> Batch Edit`.
+If you have many untagged recipes, you may want to edit them all at once.
+To do so, go to `Storage Data >> Batch Edit`.
 Enter a word which should be contained in the recipe name and select the tags you want to apply.
-When clicking submit every recipe containing the word will be updated (tags are added).
+When clicking submit, every recipe containing the word will be updated (tags are added).

 > Currently the only option is word contains, maybe some more SQL like operators will be added later.

 ## Installation

 ### Docker-Compose
-When cloning this repository a simple docker-compose file is included.
-It is made for setups already running an nginx-reverse proxy network with lets encrypt companion but can be changed easily.
+When cloning this repository, a simple docker-compose file is included.
+It is made for setups already running an nginx-reverse proxy network with let’s encrypt companion but can be changed easily.
 Copy `.env.template` to `.env` and fill in the missing values accordingly.
-Now simply start the containers and run the `update.sh` script which will apply all migrations and collect static files.
+Now simply start the containers and run the `update.sh` script that will apply all migrations and collect static files.
 Create a default user by executing into the container with `docker-compose exec web_recipes sh` and run `python3 manage.py createsuperuser`.

 ### Manual
 Copy `.env.template` to `.env` and fill in the missing values accordingly.
 You can leave out the docker specific variables (VIRTUAL_HOST, LETSENCRYPT_HOST, LETSENCRYPT_EMAIL).
-Make sure all variables are available to whatever servers your application.
+Make sure all variables are available to whatever serves your application.

 Otherwise simply follow the instructions for any django based deployment (for example this one http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html).